 - A more natural look - an augmented look may have been desired initially.
 Moving implants to under the muscle can create more natural looking breasts.

-- Capsular contracture repair – if you experience this BA complication and your implants were over the muscle, your surgeon will likely suggest switching any replacement implants (after surgical repair) to under the muscle as there is a slightly lower rate of capsular contracture below the muscle
+- Capsular contracture repair - if you experience this breast augmentation complication and your implants were over the muscle, your plastic surgeon will likely suggest switching any replacement implants (after surgical repair) to under the muscle as there is a slightly lower rate of capsular contracture below the muscle

 - Implant malposition - if your implant ends up somewhere it shouldn't be (e.g. too close together - symmastia) it can be improved if the implant pocket is switched from over to under